rails/rails/guides/source/active_record_migrations.md

 Migrations are stored as files in the `db/migrate` directory, one for each migration class.

-The name of the file is of the form `YYYYMMDDHHMMSS_create_products.rb`, that is to say a UTC timestamp identifying the migration followed by an underscore followed by the name of the migration.
+The name of the file is of the form `YYYYMMDDHHMMSS_create_products.rb`, it contains a UTC timestamp identifying the migration followed by an underscore followed by the name of the migration.
 The name of the migration class (CamelCased version) should match the latter part of the file name.

 For example, `20240502100843_create_products.rb` should define class `CreateProducts` and `20240502101659_add_details_to_products.rb` should define class `AddDetailsToProducts`.
-Rails uses this timestamp to determine which migration should be run and in what order, so if you're copying a migration from another application or generate a file yourself, be aware of its position in the order.
+Rails uses this timestamp to determine which migration should be run and in what order, so if you're copying a migration from another application or generating a file yourself, be aware of its position in the order.
+You can read more about how the timestamps are used in the [Rails Migration Version Control](#rails-migration-version-control) section.

-Of course, calculating timestamps manually is tedious, so Active Record provides a generator to handle making it for you:
+When generating a migration, Active Record automatically prepends the current timestamp to the file name of the migration.
+For example, running the command below will create an empty migration file whereby the filename is made up of a timestamp prepended to the underscored name of the migration.

 ```bash
 $ bin/rails generate migration AddPartNumberToProducts
 ```

-This will create an appropriately named empty migration:

 ```ruby
 # db/migrate/20240502101659_add_part_number_to_products.rb